evilsocket/opensnitch/wiki/Rules.md

 ### localhost connections

 Some applications have components that communicate in localhost.
 For example KDE uses `kdeinit5` and `kwin`, Xfce and others use `xbrlapi` , and GnuPG `dirmngr`.
-If you change daemon's default action to `deny` this apps will stop working.
+If you change daemon's default action to `deny` these applications will stop working.
 For example you may notice a delay login to the Desktop Environment (See issues #982 and #965 for more information).

 The solution is to allow either localhost connections, or this binaries in particular.